metablaster/WindowsFirewallRuleset/Readme/DisableFirewall.md

 # How to disable Windows firewall

 This document explains how to disable Windows firewall in both Control Panel and in Local group policy.
+It is not recommended to disable firewall for security reasons except to troubleshoot problems.

 Keep in mind that GPO firewall and control panel firewall are 2 distinct firewalls that manage same filtering platform behind the scene.

 And, GPO firewall has higher priority which makes control panel firewall not active except if explicitly merged into GPO firewall in either GUI settings or via PowerShell.

+**NOTE:** disabling firewall does not delete rules, you can enable firewall back again by following same steps.

 ## Disable GPO firewall